TirumaliSaiTeja/google_fb_auth/README.md

-passportjs-example
+Google and Facebook Authentication
 ==================

-An example of use PassportJS to login with Twitter &amp; Facebook in Node.js
+An example of using passport module for logging with google and facebook using nodejs